 top of page

-Here is a list of the typical Asian ingredients Chef Janine uses in our ketogenic kitchen.
+Discover the essential Asian ingredients that Chef Janine brings to our ketogenic kitchen.

 Bok choy

-This leafy green, mild in flavor with a tender yet crunchy center and vibrant, slightly bitter leaves, is a Chinese cabbage.
-It has vitamins C and E and beta-carotene (all inflammation fighters), as well as fiber, which supports good digestion and keeps you satiated.
-The delicious way to prepare bok choy is to sauté it in a pan with garlic and ginger until just wilted.
-Drizzle with sesame oil and soy sauce.
+This crisp, leafy green—mild in flavor with tender yet crunchy stems and vibrant, slightly bitter leaves—is a staple in Chinese cuisine.
+Packed with inflammation-fighting vitamins C and E, beta-carotene, and fiber, it supports digestion and keeps you feeling full.
+For a simple and delicious preparation, sauté bok choy with garlic and ginger until just wilted, then finish with a drizzle of sesame oil and coconut aminos (soy sauce substitute for low-carb lifestyle).

 Sesame oil